6502addict/mo5-512k/MO5-512k/Debug Procedure/Readme.md

 WORK IN PROGRESS !!!
 <br>
 ## Description
-if the cartridge is not working, we Daniel's tests we will check step by step  the components of the board.
+if the cartridge is not working, with Daniel's tests we will check step by step  the components of the board.

 ## Tools